paulstephane/paulstephane.github.io/PDR-Preview.md

-My power amplifiers (ECDesigns’ own MBV mono blocks) have three gain settings.
+My power amplifiers (ECdesigns’ own MBV mono blocks) have three gain settings.
 At their lowest gain setting and with maximum volume set on the PowerDAC-R (position 9), the volume coming through my speakers was at a comfortable level.
 I then compared the sound with the amplifiers set at maximum gain while adjusting the PowerDAC-R’s volume control to achieve a similar sound level.
 I did not compare the levels exactly with a decibel meter and did not feel the need for it, as it was obvious that there was no deterioration in quality even at much lower volumes.
 The music sounded detailed and distortion-free even at surprisingly low volume levels.

 Note: the PowerDAC-R provides sufficiently fine volume adjustments (3db steps), but over a fairly narrow range (27db).
-If the PowerDAC-R is used with amplifiers that are too powerful for your speakers, ECDesigns suggests using fixed shunt attenuators for volume range matching.
+If the PowerDAC-R is used with amplifiers that are too powerful for your speakers, ECdesigns suggests using fixed shunt attenuators for volume range matching.

 ### 2.3 Headphone and Speaker use

 I tested the PowerDAC-R using several headphones: Grado GH2, Beyerdynamic DT990 Pro, and Etymotic ER4SR.
-I used the short RCA to mini-jack adapter that ECDesigns sent me to connect my headphones directly to the PowerDAC-R.
+I used the short RCA to mini-jack adapter that ECdesigns sent me to connect my headphones directly to the PowerDAC-R.

 The PowerDAC-R was able to drive both headphones effortlessly.
 The volume range provided sufficient gain to reach a high level.
 The sound was exceptionally clear, offering a window into the recordings.